elsiklab/ontograph/README.md

 # Ontograph

-An ontology based DAG graph using dagre-d3 inspired by BioJS DAGViewer
+An ontology based DAG graph using cytoscape.js and the dagre layout, inspired by BioJS DAGViewer

 ## Installation